Welcome to 2018 folks!

 On the subject of “Here we go again”, the Dancing Queens are back to belt out the tunes for the second ABBA-based outing MAMMA MIA: HERE WE GO AGAIN!.

 The plot sees Sophie (Amanda Seyfried) finding out more about her mother’s past whilst also coping with being pregnant.
-Meryl Streep, Pierce Brosnan, Colin Firth and Julie Walters are all back with Lily James playing the younger version of Donna.
+Meryl Streep, Pierce Brosnan, Colin Firth and Julie Walters are all back with Lily James playing the younger version of Donna and Cher popping up too.

 Over thirty years after its release, Predator gets a 2018 update in the upcoming action-thriller THE PREDATOR.
 Boyd Holbrook and Moonlight’s Trevante Rhodes headline the film alongside Olivia Munn, Sterling K. Brown, Alfie Allen and talented youngster Jacob Tremblay.